B1) PCFG

 1. Natural Language Processing

-PCFGs are at the heart of statistical parsers.
+PCFGs are at the heart of statistical syntactic parsers.
 When Google Translate analyzes a sentence, it uses (among other things) probabilities to choose the correct grammatical structure.

 Example of resolved ambiguity: